it21386954/Gamage-Recruiters/README.md

 - **Frontend**:
   - Built using React.js.
-  - Connects with the Node.js backend to retrieve and display data.
-  - User-friendly interface for easy navigation.

 - **Backend**:
   - Built using Node.js and Express.
-  - Connects to MySQL database for storing and retrieving data.
-  - API endpoints for interacting with the data.

 - **Database**:
   - MySQL is used for managing the data.
-  - Hosted on Aiven or other cloud platforms for high availability.

 ## Tech Stack

 - **Frontend**:
   - React.js
-  - CSS (or any other styling framework like Bootstrap)
-  - Axios (for making HTTP requests)

 - **Backend**:
   - Node.js
   - Express
   - MySQL
-  - CORS for enabling cross-origin requests

 ## Getting Started